wellmadehq/writing/Ledes.md

-# The problem simplified, the solution simplified
+# Simplified problem, simplified solution

 > Strawberries are a very soft fruit and they can also spoil fast if you’re not careful.
 To get the longest shelf life out of your strawberries, just follow these rules.